LankyMoose/builderman/README.md

 ## Tasks

-- Use `make build` to recursively run the build script in each package
+- Use `pnpm build` to recursively run the build script in each package
-- Use `make test` to recursively run the test script in each package
+- Use `pnpm test` to recursively run the test script in each package